Good morning, lovely YOU!

 I am sitting here with my big mug of tea, watching little Zuzu sleep.
 Being a cat, Zuzu has no idea about the Coronavirus.
 There she lies without a care, knowing that when she awakens, she will have treats and toys and all will be well in her world.
 I have noticed a change in her demeanor over the last week.
 She has become very snuggly and needy.
 I’m sure she is sensing the difference in energy.

 Not many of us are feeling relaxed these days.
 You can’t turn on the radio or TV or check your Facebook page without catching a bit of doom and gloom news.

 The truth is, the stress and anxiety of this pandemic can be far more unhealthy for most people than the actual Coronavirus itself.
-It’s crucial that we all take care of ourselves and each other during this time.
+It’s crucial that we all take care of ourselves and each other during this time, for example if you are planning to flight England, here you can book a lateral flow test in Liverpool.
 With this in mind, here are some ways you can keep your mind and energy positive (and therefore your immune system boosted) during this pandemic: